 - Google Sitemap

 - Basic training on how to use the site

-So next time you are wondering How Much Does a Website Cost?
-The price guide listed above is only a rough estimate, of course if you want to hire the hottest design firm in the world you will pay much more.
-The price will also adjust depending on where you live, for example if you want a local designer in New York City, then you will pay more, than if you are in some very small town.
-I think if you take your business serious, you should be willing to spend around $5,000 on it, and that’s just to get started.
-You then have to promote the site, do not ever build a website without a solid plan to promote it.
+So next time you are wondering, How Much Does a Website Cost?
+The price guide listed above is a rough estimate; if you want to hire the hottest design firm in the world, you will pay much more.
+The price will also adjust depending on where you live; for example, if you want a local designer in New York City, you will pay more than if you are in a very small town.
+If you take your business seriously, you should be willing to spend around $5,000 on it, and that’s just to get started.
+You then have to promote the site.